AA-CubeSat-Team/decoding/README.md

 ## Decoding
 The 1's and 0's are automatically decoded and the telemetry values are saved in a struct called telemetry.mat.
 The decoding process includes de-interleaving, and converting bytes into single and double precision floats and integers.
 More information about this can be found at aact.space.
 ## Submitting Data
-Please email this data to aact@uw.edu, with your latitude, longitude, and altitude.
+Please email the telemetry data to aact@uw.edu, with your latitude, longitude, and altitude.
 We really appreciate your help in getting extra data from SOC-i!